sodadata/soda-core/docs/5_min_tutorial.md

-  create  Creates a new project directory and prepares credentials in your... init    Initializes scan.yml files based on profiling tables found in the... scan    Computes all measurements and runs all tests on one table. verify  Dry run to verify if the configuration is ok.
+  create  Creates a new project directory and prepares credentials in your... init    Initializes scan.yml files based on profiling tables found in the... scan    Computes all measurements and runs all tests on one table.
 ```